 While credit cards' reputation may precede them, they can actually be an excellent way of demonstrating to credit providers that you can handle the responsibility of borrowing capital and making your repayments on time.

 "If you are the type of person who has never had a credit card, a phone contract or any other forms of direct debits, then don't be fooled into thinking your home loan application will be easy, having no credit is sometimes just as bad as a poor credit rating," advises Bank West1.

 Bank West goes on to continue that for individuals without a credit history of any kind, it's a good idea to take out a credit card - as long as you use it wisely1.

 You can do this by only spending as much as you know you can easily pay back, even if it's just buying a few items per month.
 By paying your credit card payments on time, you will begin to see a definite change in your credit standing.

 "Get yourself started with a low credit limit, benefit from no annual fees if you're studying and enjoy all the functionality of a normal credit card," advises the Commonwealth Bank of Australia.
 "Just make sure you keep on top of your repayments."2

-The good news is that you can keep track of your credit reputation by requesting a free copy of your personal Equifax credit report.
-As My Credit File is a part of Australia's oldest credit reporting bureau, Equifax, you can sign up to an annual My Credit Alert subscription - a monitoring service that allows you to keep track of any changes to your Equifax credit report via email updates.
+The good news is that you can keep track of your credit reputation by requesting a copy of your Equifax credit report.
+You may also wish to consider a monitoring service that allows you to keep track of any changes to your Equifax credit report via email updates through a subscription package.